dylanlikelihood/My-Statistical-Reading-List/README.md

 If I can offer any advice, I would say, get really comfortable with Mathematics and Computer Science.
 I've met too many students who fall behind in this major because they didn't have a strong enough Math and/or Computer Science background.

+With my recommendations, I've decided to keep it to one book per section.
+Any additional book I will leave it at the end of this document (with some exceptions)

 ---

-# Recommended Starting Path for the Casual Reader
+# For the Casual Reader

 ### High School Level Math — No Calculus Required